Shipped

 Shipped is about Henley and Graeme, marketing coworkers competing for the same promotion who are forced to share a tiny cabin on a Galapagos cruise they're both working.
 Angie Hockman uses the cruise setting brilliantly, you can't avoid someone when you're on a boat together, and the exotic locations create a vacation-romance vibe even though they're technically working.

-What makes the book work is that the enemies dynamic is genuine.
+The book works because that the enemies dynamic is genuine.
 They're not secretly attracted and pretending to fight.
 They actually irritate each other professionally.
 Henley is organized and risk-averse.
 Graeme is spontaneous and takes credit for collaborative work.
 The forced proximity makes them see past their professional personas to who they actually are underneath.

 Hockman also writes adventure into the romance.
 The Galapagos is a character in itself, swimming with sea lions, hiking volcanoes, encountering wildlife.
 The setting pushes both characters out of their comfort zones, which accelerates the emotional intimacy.
 It's enemies-to-lovers with a vacation romance vibe.